walterhiggins/scriptcraft-extras-mqtt/sketches/example-2/readme.md

 ## Instructions

  1. Load the above .ino file into your Arduino using the Arduino IDE and open the Serial Monitor.
- 2. At a command prompt start the mosquitto broker `mosquitto &`
+ 2. At a command prompt start the mosquitto broker `mosquitto &` .
- 3. At another prompt start piping the Arduino ouput into mosquitto `tail -f /dev/tty.usbmodemfd131 | mosquitto_pub -t arduino-light -l`
+ 3. At another prompt start piping the Arduino ouput into mosquitto `tail -f /dev/tty.usbmodemfd131 | mosquitto_pub -t arduino-light -l` .
- 4. Drop the arduino-light.js file into your scriptcraft/plugins/ directory and start CraftBukkit.
+ 4. Drop the arduino-light.js file into your scriptcraft/plugins/ directory and start CraftBukkit. `java -cp sc-mqtt.jar:craftbukkit.jar org.bukkit.craftbukkit.Main` .
  5. Change the light (cover with hand or for best effect use an indoor dimmer) to see changed time in the game.

 ## Video demo